ansible/community/meetings/README.md

 ## #ansible-meeting

-Ansible IRC meetings are held on [freenode](https://freenode.net/).
+Ansible IRC meetings are held on [irc.libera.chat](https://libera.chat/).

-If you receive an error when you connect, see [Freenode’s Nickname Registration guide](https://freenode.net/kb/answer/registration) for instructions.
+If you receive an error when you connect, see [libera.chat’s Nickname Registration guide](https://libera.chat/guides/registration) for instructions.

 ## Schedule